lf94/litt/README.md

 ## **Even though Litt works fine IT'S A JOKE guys.
 Please don't use this for production.
 Or probably anything.**

+### Yes I will accept pull requests to make it smaller.
+All there is to do really is remove spaces.

 * * *